List of cover versions of Misfits songs

-The Misfits are an American rock band often recognized as the progenitors of the horror punk subgenre, blending punk rock and other musical influences with horror film themes and imagery.
+The Misfits are an American punk rock band often recognized as the progenitors of the horror punk subgenre, blending punk rock and other musical influences with horror film themes and imagery.
 Since the band's formation in 1977 numerous cover versions of their songs have been recorded and released by artists who cite the Misfits as an influence.

 After the band's initial breakup in 1983 singer Glenn Danzig formed Samhain, re-recording several songs he had written and performed with the Misfits.
 These included "Horror Business", re-recorded as "Horror Biz" for Initium (1984), "All Hell Breaks Loose", re-recorded as "All Hell" for Unholy Passion (1985), and "Halloween II" which was re-recorded for November-Coming-Fire (1986).
 Live recordings of all three songs, as well as of "Death Comes Ripping" and "London Dungeon", were released on Live '85–'86 in 2001.

 Five compilation tribute albums to the Misfits have been released over the years, made up of various artists covering Misfits songs.
 Louisville Babylon (1994) featured bands from Louisville, Kentucky and was released by the Analog Distillery label.
 In 2007 a sequel was released, Louisville Babylon 2.
 In 1997 Caroline Records released Violent World, featuring primarily punk rock bands.
 Hell on Earth was released in 2000 by Cleopatra Records and featured industrial rock, death metal, and garage punk acts.
 In 2008 Acoustic Fury released Acoustic A.D.: An Acoustic Tribute to The Misfits.